Ukraine’s SBA with IMF could be extended by six months

-The Ukrainian Finance Ministry Serhiy Marchenko said Ukraine’s $5bn Stand By Agreement (SBA) with the International Monetary Fund (IMF) may be extended by six months on August 25.
+The Ukrainian Finance Ministry Serhiy Marchenko said Ukraine’s $5bn stand-by agreement (SBA) with the International Monetary Fund (IMF) may be extended by six months on August 25.

 "It is being discussed, but there is no final decision yet.
-That is, the stand-by program could be extended for six months.
+That is, the stand-by programme could be extended for six months.
 But it is too early to talk about such an extension," Marchenko said in an interview with Interfax-Ukraine.
 He added that the decision must be agreed upon with partners.

-The current 18-month deal with the IMF is due to expire in the coming months after only a tranche of $2.1bn was paid out.
+The current 18-month deal with the IMF is due to expire in the coming months after only a tranche of $2.1bn has been paid out.
 The programme was effectively suspended due to backtracking on reform.
 Kyiv has been negotiating with the IMF all year to restart the SBA and release the next tranche of $700mn.

 According to recent reports the talks have been going well, but even if the $700mn is released soon there is not enough time left before the agreement expires in December for Kyiv to get the final $2.2bn tranche.
 An extension of six months would make this possible.